TelecomParistoc/MotorController/specs.md

 The MotionController will provide a **position control**, so that the robot is either moving toward its goal or holding its current poistion.

-The real position should also be tracked, using a fusion of the data from the encoder wheels, the IMU and the radio measurements.
+The real position should also be tracked, using a fusion of the data from the encoder wheels, the IMU and radio measurements.
 A special attention should be given to the IMU response time.
 Indeed when rotating, it is suspected that the heading measurement lags.

 ## Interface